 Did you know Riviera is an Italian word that means the coastline?
 While it is often used to refer to the Italian Riviera or French Rivieria, really any sunny coastline with balmy temperatures is considered a Riviera.
 Who doesn’t love a place like that?!
 It is perfect for a family weekend getaway!

 Over the years we have been to the Mayan Riviera on the Yucatan Penisula, spend a short time on the Spanish Riviera and a few days on the French Riviera.
 In the US, we are lucky to have two Rivieras – the young party crowd flock to Miami Beach, the Florida Riviera, while Santa Barbara in California, draws the sophisticated crowd.

 We spent a family weekend in the American Riviera at Santa Barbara California – enjoying a few leisurely days of the soothing California Sun, cloud-covered mountain views, sparkling Pacific shorelines, Spanish architecture, exotic gardens, and farm-fresh food & local wine.
 Went on some scenic drives through sunny fields to check out a European town.

 Most of our time was spent at the resort at Rosewood Miramar Beach in Montecito and explored a little bit of both Santa Barbara and the coastal town of Montecito which many celebrities like Oprah, Ellen Degeneres and Portia de Rossi, Tom Cruise call home.

 A Guide to Family Weekend in Santa Barbara, California

-Here is a little guide I put together based on our favorites things to do in Santa Barbara and Montecito.
-We spent almost a week there but you can spend as little as a weekend to recharge your batteries or spent a week for the full effect.
+Here is a little guide I put together based on our favorite things to do in Santa Barbara and Montecito.
+We spent almost a week there but you can spend as little as a weekend recharging your batteries or spend a week for the full effect.
 I fell in love with the region, the flowers, the food… and seriously thinking about moving there sometime!